In the case that a dog that you are looking after through Gudog has an accident, you must act quickly.

 - During your visit you must ask the vet for the following documents

-- Veterinary invoice with all the elements specified correctly, the date and number of the invoice, addressed to:
+- Veterinary invoice with all the details specified correctly, including the name of the guest dog, the date and invoice number.

 - The veterinary report where specified: the chip of the dog, the reason of the visit, the interventions performed and the treatment to follow if needed.